· Updated

 - Tab order – Rearrange or hide which panels appear on your site

 All changes are previewed live before you publish.
+The appearance guide in the docs covers every option in detail.

 Step 4: Set up your domain